andrewscwei/actions/README.md

     with:
       artifacts-name: <string="build-artifacts"> # Name of the artifacts to download
       artifacts-path: <string?> # Path (relative to working directory) to download artifacts to
+      create-release: <boolean=false> # Specifies if a release should be created
     secrets:
       gh-access-token: <string?> # GitHub access token for checking out private repos
       npm-auth-token: <string?> # NPM auth token